 GIT_DEPTH: 0

 Netlify fetches the full history by default.
-However, if you have issues, ensure your build command has access to the .git directory.
-No additional configuration is usually required.
+If you encounter issues, ensure your build command has access to the .git directory.

-The .git directory must be present in the build environment for the plugin to function.
-If you are building inside a Docker container or a restricted CI environment, ensure the Git history is preserved and that the git binary is installed.
+The .git directory must be present in the build environment.
+If building inside a Docker container or restricted CI environment, ensure Git history is preserved and the git binary is installed.

 Localisation